certbot/certbot/certbot/docs/contributing.rst

   these distros.

-If a dependency is already packaged in these distros and is acceptable for use in Certbot, the oldest common version of that dependency should be chosen and set as the minimum version in ``setup.py``.
+If a dependency is already packaged in these distros and is acceptable for use in Certbot, the oldest packaged version of that dependency should be chosen and set as the minimum version in ``setup.py``.